The Chosun Ilbo: Controversies

-The Chosun Ilbo has taken a skeptical line on governmental policy towards North Korea such as Kim Dae-jung's "Sunshine policy".
-For this reason, it has attracted heavy criticism and threats from the North.
+The Chosun Ilbo has historically taken a hardline stance against North Korea.
+For example, it opposed South Korean President Kim Dae-jung's Sunshine Policy, aimed at engaging North Korea through cooperation, mitigating the gap in economic power and restoring lost communication between the two Koreas.
+For this reason, the newspaper has attracted heavy criticism and threats from the North.